US Federal Funding Guide: Complete 2026 Resource for Innovation & R&D

 Executive Summary

-The United States federal government provides over $50 billion annually in grants, tax credits, and innovation funding across 25+ major programs.
+The United States federal government provides over $50 billion annually in grants, tax credits, and innovation funding across 25+ major programs, according to federal budget data and program authorizations.
 This comprehensive guide covers all federal funding opportunities for innovation, R&D, and technology commercialization in 2026.

 Critical 2026 Update: SBIR/STTR Reauthorization

-⚠️ IMPORTANT: SBIR/STTR program authorization expired September 30, 2025.
-Congressional reauthorization expected early 2026.
+⚠️ IMPORTANT: SBIR/STTR program authorization expired September 30, 2025, per the Congressional Research Service (IF12874).
+Congressional reauthorization pending.
+H.R.
+5100 passed the House on September 15, 2025, and would reauthorize programs through September 30, 2026.
 All SBIR/STTR programs below are subject to this pending reauthorization.
+Federal agencies are not issuing new solicitations during the lapse in authority.

 What This Means: